lucasmetzen/foundryvtt-messenger/README.md

 _"I can't see messages other users sent to users other than myself."_
 That's by design, as LAME Messenger handles whispers the same way Foundry VTT does.

-## Planned features

-- Tabbed chat for each user
-- Configurable notification sound file
-- Configurable keyboard shortcuts (opening window, line break in message, sending)
-- Option to show the character's portrait image instead of the user's avatar if the user has an associated actor
+_"I have found a bug."_
+Please first ensure the problem is reproducible, best with all other modules deactivated.
+If it still happens, feel free to check the [GitHub issue tracker](https://github.com/lucasmetzen/foundryvtt-messenger/issues) if it is already known.
+If it isn't, please open a new issue.

-## Credits
+## 🎉 Credits & Thanks

+- Player avatars seen in the screenshots in this README are token artwork by "Stryxin" and [Forgotten Adventures](https://www.forgotten-adventures.net) which are included in Foundry VTT's _Dungeons & Dragons Fifth Edition_ system.
+The depiction is for demonstrational purposes only and this module does not include any of this artwork.
-- Thanks to Darksmaug, LittleKing205, Aphasmayra, and dawnofdope for additional beta/user-testing.
+- Thanks to Darksmaug, LittleKing205, Aphasmayra, and dawnofdope for additional testing and feedback.
+- Kudos to everyone who read the full README, and thinks the module's name might be just a bit tongue-in-cheek.